Questions About IV Sedation

 Learn more by calling us today

-IV sedation, administered under constant and careful attention, can help significantly improve the comfort and quality of your treatment.
+IV sedation, administered under constant and careful attention, can help significantly improve the comfort and ease of your treatment.
 To schedule your consultation, call the Texas Institute of Oral, Facial & Implant Surgery in Midlothian, TX, today at 469-649-8259.
 We also serve patients who live in Dallas, Mansfield, Cedar Hill, Duncanville, Desoto, Red Oak, Waxahachie, Ft.
 Worth, and all surrounding communities.